October 11, 2022

 SELLO

-Sticking to the longer route wasn’t a complete wash though.
+Sticking to the longer route wasn’t a complete wash, though.
 Up ahead, in the hamlet of Seixón de Abaixo, I’d get the opportunity to pass by an artist known for fashioning unique wax stamps for pilgrims who stopped in to visit him.
-The Camino went right past him home, but I had not idea if I’d know the place when I saw it.
+The Camino went right past his home, but I had no idea if I’d know the place when I saw it.

 I needn’t have worried.
-The artist had a sign out front of his home that read sello (stamp), and it was clearly a creative person’s home with sculptures and other colorful art work adorning the yard.
+The artist had a sign out front of his home that read sello (stamp).
+And the sculptures and other colorful artwork adorning the yard were clear indicators that this was a creative person’s home.

 I stood there for a full minute, internally debating the best course of action.
 Then I decided to just be bold.
 I pulled the long rope hanging below the metal bell next to the door and I waited.
 But nothing happened.